A Local's Guide to the Golden Circle Tour in Iceland

 Take care that this is a high-temperature geothermal area and stay within the boundaries and don't touch the water as it is boiling HOT.

-And if you don't want to be drenched stay up-wind.
-I myself have arrived there at the very moment of the eruption and as it can get really windy I got Strokkur right in my face.
+If you don't want to be drenched stay up-wind.
+I have arrived there at the very moment of the eruption and as it can get really windy I got Strokkur right in my face.

 Strokkur erupting in Geysir geothermal area

-There are several restaurants by Geysir and a big shop, selling Icelandic woolen goods, etc. The rye bread sold at the restaurants is baked in the ground in the Geysir geothermal area.
+There are several restaurants by Geysir and a big shop, selling Icelandic woolen goods, etc. Here we stop and have lunch with our guests.

 The Geysir troll